villekr/concurrency-eval-java/README.md

 # AWS Lambda handler and packaging
 - Runtime: `java21`
 - Handler: `concurrencyeval.Handler::handleRequest`
 - Deployment artifact: a single shaded JAR (named `function.jar`).
-Our CI (merge workflow) builds `function.jar`, validates it contains the handler class, and uploads it to S3.
+Our CI (merge workflow) builds `function.jar` and uploads it to S3.

 ## Troubleshooting ClassNotFoundException
 If you see `Class not found: concurrencyeval.Handler`: